Forensic Scientist

 Do forensic scientist have to specialize into one field like serology, latent print, toxicology, etc. or can they be multidisciplinary in the sense that one day they work on entomology another they do blood spatter and so on?

-Asked by Chicken Jr. almost 9 years ago
+Asked by Chicken Jr. about 9 years ago

 see question above.